แชร์ผ่าน

 • Notification contacts: Provide up to five email addresses for the people within your company as Notification contacts to receive email updates on the status of the multiparty private offer.
 These emails are sent when your offer status changes to Pending partner action, Pending acceptance, Accepted, or Expired.

-• Prepared by contact: You must also provide a Prepared by email address, which is displayed to the customer in the private offer listing in the Azure portal.
+• Prepared by contact: You must also provide a Prepared by email address, which appears to the customer in the private offer listing in the Azure portal.

-• Product offers: Review the partner price set by the ISV, then set the price increase to the customer as a percentage.
-Enter the Customer adjustment % with up to 8 decimal digits to achieve more precision.
+• Product offers: Review the partner price set by the ISV, and then set the price increase to the customer as a percentage.
+Enter your customer adjustment % with up to eight decimal digits to achieve more precision.
 The adjustment % you enter is used to calculate the estimated price to the customer and applies uniformly to both the product pricing and custom meter pricing.
-The final price to your customer can be affected by other factors that might apply to your customer's organization.
+Other factors that might apply to your customer's organization can affect the final price for your customer.

-Example 1: This example illustrates how a customer adjustment % can be applied on top of your partner price to calculate the customer price.
+Example 1: This example illustrates how you can apply a customer adjustment % on top of your partner price to calculate the customer price.

-Example 2: This example illustrates how the customer adjustment % can be applied to achieve the desired customer price from the partner price you received.
+Example 2: This example illustrates how you can apply a customer adjustment % to achieve the customer price that you want from the partner price that you received.

-For customers outside of United States, you can export the pricing data sheet to review the partner price in the market currency of the customer.
-You won't be able to change the exchange rate applied.
+For customers outside of the United States, you can export the pricing data sheet to review the partner price in the market currency of the customer.
+You can't change the exchange rate applied.
 If the partner price in the customer's market currency isn't as expected, contact the ISV to withdraw the offer and adjust the price as appropriate.
 For products that support absolute price configuration, you can request the ISV to override the targeted market price via the import pricing data sheet capability to bypass the exchange rate managed by Microsoft.
-To further understand how exchange rates work in marketplace, review the Commercial Marketplace foreign exchange FAQs.
+To further understand how exchange rates work in the marketplace, review the Commercial marketplace foreign exchange FAQ.

 Note

-Multiparty private offers do not support the sale of professional services to customers.
-Sales of software offers cannot include professional services or hardware in the software price by policy, therefore, the customer adjustment % you enter must not include the sale of these items.
-To sell your professional services to customers in the United States, Canada, or United Kingdom, create a customer private offer using the transactable professional service offer type.
+Multiparty private offers don't support the sale of professional services to customers.
+Sales of software offers can't include professional services or hardware in the software price by policy.
+The customer adjustment % you enter must not include the sale of these items.
+To sell your professional services to customers in the United States, the United Kingdom, or Canada, create a customer private offer by using the transactable professional service offer type.

-• Sales notes: Optionally include up to 60 characters of text as a sales note.
-The information entered here isn't visible to your customer or the ISV, and only appears in your marketplace reporting within the download exports for the orders, usage, and revenue dashboards and through programmatic API access to marketplace analytics.
-Don't include any personally identifiable information including names or email addresses.
+• Sales notes: Optionally, include up to 60 characters of text as a sales note.
+The information entered here isn't visible to your customer or the ISV.
+It only appears in your marketplace reporting within the download exports for the orders, usage, and revenue dashboards and through programmatic API access to marketplace analytics.
+Don't include any personal data like names or email addresses.

 Review and submit

 On the Review and submit page, view the estimated customer price as either a calculated price or a net discount, and edit your customer adjustment % if needed.
-The final price to your customer can be affected by other factors that might apply to your customer's organization.
+Other factors that might apply to your customer's organization can affect the final price for your customer.

-Once submitted, the multiparty private offer is locked for edits.
-You can still withdraw the multiparty private offer while it's Pending customer acceptance.
-However, the ISV is unable to withdraw the multiparty private offer once you've submitted it and it is in a Pending acceptance state.
+After the offer is submitted, the multiparty private offer is locked for edits.
+You can still withdraw the multiparty private offer while it's in a Pending customer acceptance state.
+The ISV is unable to withdraw the multiparty private offer after you submit it and it's in a Pending acceptance state.

 When you're ready, select Submit.
 You're returned to the dashboard where you can view the offer status.
 Your multiparty private offer is available within 15 minutes.
-Once the acceptance link is available, select the multiparty private offer and select Copy link in the actions above the dashboard to share it with your customer for acceptance.
-The customer must be an owner or contributor or signatory on the billing account to accept the offer.
-The notification contacts you specified on the multiparty private offer will be emailed once the offer is ready to be shared with your customer.
+After the acceptance link is available, select the multiparty private offer, and then under Action, select Copy link to share it with your customer for acceptance.
+The customer must be an owner, contributor, or signatory on the billing account to accept the offer.
+The notification contacts that you specified on the multiparty private offer are emailed after the offer is ready to be shared with your customer.

 Note

-Microsoft will not send an email to your customer.
+Microsoft won't send an email to your customer.
 You can copy the private offer link and share it with your customer for acceptance.
-Your customer will also be able to see the multiparty private offer under the Private offer management pane in the Azure portal, assuming they have the correct permissions.
+Your customer can see the multiparty private offer on the Private Offer Management pane in the Azure portal, assuming that they have the correct permissions.
 To learn more, see Purchase a private offer.

 View private offers status